 - Identify one of the top character strengths that you value.
 Use this strength in a new and different way each day for a week.

 - Write about why this character strength is meaningful and important in your life.

 - Consider doing this activity immediately before going into a stressful or high-pressure situation.

 Research has shown that reflecting on personal qualities can lead to reliable and important changes in behavior.
 Affirmation of your personal values can expand the view of yourself, your resources and what is most important to you.

 Practices involving values affirmation have been shown to increase self-clarity, support a sense of belonging during challenging times, to boost resilience to criticism or rejection, to boost performance, curb aggression and buffer the psychological stress response.

 Three Good Things

-My signature character strengths are curiosity, creativity, judgement, love of learning and perspective.
+My signature character strengths are curiosity, creativity, judgment, love of learning, and perspective.